seqan/lambda/README.rst

 Lambda: the Local Aligner for Massive Biological DatA
 -----------------------------------------------------

-Lambda is a local aligner optimized for many query sequences and searches in protein space.
+Lambda is a versatile local aligner that can perform protein, nucleotide and bisulfite searches.
 It...

-* is highly compatible to BLAST (bitscore and e-value statistics, tab separated and verbose output formats)
+* is highly compatible to BLAST (bit-score and e-value statistics, tab separated and verbose output formats)
 * is much faster than BLAST and many other comparable tools
-* supports many other input and output formats, including standards-conformant ``.sam`` and ``.bam`` and many compression types
+* supports many other input and output formats, including standards-conforming ``.sam`` and ``.bam`` and many compression types
 * has special features for species annotation and taxonomic analysis
 * is well-documented and easy to use (e.g. provides progress-bars and memory usage estimates)